-The aggregate fees billed by KPMG LLP for services rendered to the Company, other than the Audit Services and the IS Services described above under "Audit Fees" and "Financial Information Systems Design and Implementation Fees", respectively, for the fiscal year ended December 31, 2000 (the "Other Services") were \$1.1 million, principally for tax services rendered to the Company and the audit of the closing statements for assets disposed of in 2000, and \$0.5 million in costs associated with audits of the Company's foreign statutory financial statement filings.
+The aggregate fees billed by KPMG LLP for services rendered to the Company, other than the Audit Services and the IS Services described above under "Audit Fees" and "Financial Information Systems Design and Implementation Fees", respectively, for the fiscal year ended December 31, 2001 (the "Other Services") were \$1.1 million, including fees for non-audit services of \$0.3 million and audit related services of \$0.8 million.
+Non-audit services consisted principally of tax services rendered to the Company.
+Audit related services consisted principally of audits of financial statements of employee benefit plans, the audit of closing statements for assets disposed of in 2001, review of financial statement disclosure compliance and services in connection with the refinancing of the Company's credit agreement in 2001.

-The Audit Committee has determined that the provision of the IS Services and the Other Services is compatible with maintaining KPMG LLP's independence.
+The Audit Committee has determined that the provision of the Other Services is compatible with maintaining KPMG LLP's independence.

-The ratification of the selection of KPMG LLP as the Company's independent auditors for 2001 will require the affirmative vote of a majority of the total number of votes of outstanding shares of the Company's Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote.
+The ratification of the selection of KPMG LLP as the Company's independent auditors for 2002 will require the affirmative vote of a majority of the total number of votes of outstanding shares of the Company's Common Stock and Series B Preferred Stock present in person or represented by proxy at the 2002 Annual Meeting and entitled to vote.
 In determining whether the proposal has received the requisite number of affirmative votes, abstentions will be counted and will have the same effect as a vote against the proposal.
+MacAndrews & Forbes has informed the Company that it will vote FOR the selection of KPMG as the Company's independent auditors for 2002.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE SELECTION OF KPMG LLP AS THE COMPANY'S INDEPENDENT AUDITORS FOR 2001.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE SELECTION OF KPMG LLP AS THE COMPANY'S INDEPENDENT AUDITORS FOR 2002.